coissay/match/README.md

 Game world
 -----------------

-There is 20 match on the table.
+There is 20 matches on the table.
-All match are arranged in a line.
+All matches are arranged in a line.
-All match have the same shape.
+All matches have the same shape.

 Play goal
 -----------------

-The goal is to ensure that the opponent takes the last match.
+The goal is to ensure that the opponent takes the last matches.

 Game rules
 -----------------

 You can take between 1 and 3 matches each turn.
-Taking the last match is a Game Over
+Taking the last matches is a Game Over
-If the opponent take the last match you Win the game
+If the opponent take the last matches you Win the game
-You must take at least 1 match per turn
+You must take at least 1 matches per turn
 You can't pass his turn
 You have 5 min to play before he loose the game.

 Sample
 -----------------

-TotalMatchNbr = 20
+TotalMatchesNbr = 20
-while (TotalMatchNbr)
+while (TotalMatchesNbr)
-SendMsgTo("Your turn to play, pick between 1 and 3 Match", Human)
+SendMsgTo("Your turn to play, pick between 1 and 3 Matches", Human)
-NbrMatchPick = ReceiveMsgFrom(Human)
+NbrMatchesPick = ReceiveMsgFrom(Human)
-TotalMatchNbr = TotalMatchNbr - NbrMatchPick
+TotalMatchNbr = TotalMatchNbr - NbrMatchesPick
-if (TotalMatchNbr == 1)
+if (TotalMatchesNbr == 1)
 {
 PlayerWin
 Quit